-The Year 10 Enterprise day follows the Careers Day where pupils work on a NatWest Moneysense activity planning, setting up, running and marketing a coffee shop.
-The aim of the task is for pupils to work effectively as a team to understand financial planning and management and identify skills and attributes necessary for future employment and team building.
+A Natwest Moneysense programme is run with Year 10 to plan, set-up and market a coffee shop.
+More recently, Willmott Dixon Construction have delivered an enterprise programme, with theÂ aim of students working effectively as a team to understand financial planning and management and identify skills and attributes necessary for future employment and team building.

-Year 11 Fundopoly Enterprise DayÂ delivered by employees of the Bank of New York (BNY) Mellon shows the pupils the concept of the stock exchange and buying and selling in stocks and shares.
+In the Autumn term, Year 11 take part in a Top TraderÂ DayÂ delivered by employees of the Bank of New York (BNY) Mellon showing students the concept of the stock exchange and buying and selling in stocks and shares.

-On 28th September Year 11 took part in a Fundopoly day trading in stocks and shares on the AGGS Stock Market.
-The day was delivered and run by employees of BNY Mellon.
-Trading isÂ tough and highly competitive as the girls worked in teams to make as much money as they possibly can before tradingâ€¦ Read more..
+Year 11 take part in a Top Trader day trading in stocks and shares on the AGGS Stock Market.
+The day is delivered and run by employees of BNY Mellon.
+Trading isÂ tough and highly competitive as the students work in teams to make as much money as they possibly can before tradingâ€¦ Read more..

-Pupils from Year 10-13 are invited at lunchtimes to hear how professionals chose their career paths and what inspired them to enter their particular profession.
+Years 10-13 are invited at lunchtimes to hear how professionals chose their career paths and what inspired them to enter their particular profession.
 We believe talks from aspirational outside speakers raise students’ aspirations and challenge stereotyping, helping them to make positive and well informed decisions about their career choices.
-We welcome any parents/carers who would be willing to give up a short amount of their time to come and speak to our pupils.
+We welcome any parents/carers who would be willing to give up a short amount of their time to come and speak to our students.

 Contact at school: email@example.com